-Market risk refers to the effect of changes in interest rates or other market prices on the Issuer's result and capital adequacy.
-The fair value of financial instruments held by the Issuer is sensitive to volatility of and correlations between various market variables, including interest rates and credit spreads.

-Materialised market risks could require the Issuer to recognise negative fair value changes, write-downs or realise impairment charges, which may have a material adverse effect on the Issuer's business, financial condition and results of operations.
+The fair value of financial instruments held by the Issuer in investment activities is sensitive to volatility of and correlations between various market variables, including interest rates and credit spreads.
+Materialised market risks relating to investment activities could require the Issuer and the Group to recognise negative fair value changes, write-downs or realise impairment charges, which may have a material adverse effect on the Issuer's business, financial condition and results of operations.